Aftermath (1927 film)

-Aftermath or Burning Border (Brennende Grenze) is a 1927 German silent film directed by Erich Waschneck and starring Jenny Hasselqvist, Hubert von Meyerinck and Fritz Alberti.
+Aftermath or Burning Border (Brennende Grenze) is a 1927 German silent drama film directed by Erich Waschneck and starring Jenny Hasselqvist, Hubert von Meyerinck and Fritz Alberti.
 It is noted for its generally anti-Polish tone.
 It was made at the Terra Studios in Berlin in late 1926.
 The film's sets were designed by the art director Alfred Junge.

+Synopsis

 The film is set along the disputed German-Polish borderland after the First World War where clashes between the two sides threaten to lead to bloodshed.
 The estate of a young widow is threatened when a local Polish commissioner leads his forces to occupy it.